-The Roux-en-Y gastric bypass (RNY) is a surgical operation to help you to lose weight.
-Your surgery will be performed laparoscopically (keyhole surgery) under a general anaesthetic.
-Through a series of 5-6 small incisions across your upper abdomen, the surgeon will use laparoscopic instruments and a special telescopic camera to perform the operation which will last around 2-3 hours.
-There is a small possibility of having to convert to an open operation making a larger wound if there are difficulties.
+The sleeve gastrectomy is a surgical operation to help you lose weight.
+Surgery is performed laparoscopically (keyhole surgery) under a general anesthetic.

+Through a series of 5-6 small incisions across your upper abdomen, the surgeon will use laparoscopic instruments and a telescopic camera to perform the operation which will last around 1.5-2 hours.
+There is always a small possibility of having to convert to an open operation which means making a larger cut if there are difficulties.